 Things to consider when buying the best car seat

-All babies need a rear-facing seat to begin with.
+All babies need a rear-facing seat, to begin with.
 These are Group 0+ seats and they’re typically suitable from birth until your baby is around 12-15 months.
-Some car seats (they’re called combination or multi-group seats) are designed to keep your child rear-facing beyond this point, up to around four years old.
-These are well worth considering because research shows that a rear-facing car seat is the safest option, providing better protection than a forward-facing seat in the event of a collision.
+Some car seats (sometimes called combination or multi-group seats) are designed to keep for use beyond this point and keep your child sitting in the rear-facing position right up to around four years old.
+In general, these are the best car seats to buy because research shows that a rear-facing car seat is safest, giving better protection for your child than a forward-facing seat in the event of a collision.

-We’ve also included i-Size seats in this roundup.
+We’ve also included i-Size seats in this buying guide, such as the Cybex Cloud Z iSize car seat.
 This means the seat meets or exceeds R129, which is the latest European car seat safety regulation. iSize seats offer extra protection to prevent head and neck injuries and are designed to keep babies in a rear-facing position.
-They’re chosen according to the child’s height rather than weight, and they’re compatible with Isofix, which is the fitting system for child car seats – most modern cars have Isofix anchor points which make installing a car seat easier.

 An infant carrier car seat is a popular choice for a baby’s first car seat.
-These are suitable from birth and shaped a little like a bucket to help ensure your baby lies in the optimal position for a healthy spine and lung development.
-They also have a carry handle so you can move the car seat between the car and the house easily, and this acts as a roll bar in the event of an impact.
+These are suitable from birth and shaped to ensure your baby lies in the optimal position for healthy spine and lung development.
+They also have a carry handle so you can move the car seat between the car and the house easily.
+This also acts as a roll bar in the event of an impact.

 1. Best car seat overall: Cybex Cloud Z iSize

-A rotating seat that reclines flat in the car
+A rotating seat that reclines flat (outside of the car only)

 Star rating: ⭐⭐⭐⭐⭐ | Weighs: 4.8kg | Suitable for: Birth-24m

 ✅ Stylish design